It's an RSPB™ Wildlife Reserve & Discovery Park, alright, but not something you might expect to find given the environs but more on that in a minute.

 Not unless, that is, you go against the conventional and loop out in a clockwise direction but, either way, 400 hectares worth of outside awaits.

-400 hectares?
+Four hundred hectares?
 Now, in old money, that's just shy of 1,000 acres.
 Now, an acre?
-Is that two football pitches or ½ a one?
+Is that two football pitches or half a one?
 Can never remember so will just have a quick check...

-500 football pitches including throw-ins worth of outside awaits.
+Five hundred football pitches, including throw-ins, worth of outside awaits.

 The café will do you a Chip Bun for £2.50 and this very northern sounding offering was a new one despite hailing from even more north of here.
 This is very much the North, alright, Hartlepool is just up the road and is as famed as Rome's Colosseum as the testing ground of a warrior's mettle.